GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chrome-testing/index.md

 We expect this to allow for meaningful experimentation, where all involved sites and services can coordinate to ensure third-party cookies are not used at any point within the process.
-We anticipate providing labels for up to 10% of Chrome browsers via a new request header and low-entropy client hint.
+We anticipate providing labels for up to 9% of Chrome browsers.
 We encourage anyone interested in testing to provide [feedback](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support/issues) from the ecosystem on the method for accessing labels and the granularity of